What is Accessibility?

-Accessibility compliance is an ongoing project, and the guidelines, legal definition and risk changes every year.
+Accessibility compliance is an ongoing project, and the guidelines, legal definition, and risk change every year.
 Companies need to continuously educate their teams on accessibility, and implement a proactive plan to prevent future risks through:

 Where Do You Start?

-You can hire a team like Pave to build your team's capability, and learn by shipping together.
+You can hire Pave to build your team's capability, and learn by shipping together.
 Our proven team, playbook, and tools will help you reach your company's goal, faster.